beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Installation:** Once the download is complete, a prominent blue banner will appear at the top of the application window.
 To install the update, simply click the **"Restart & Install"** button.
 The application will close and restart as the new version.

 ## 10. Web Mode (Preview)
-When the application is run in a standard web browser (outside of the Electron desktop app), it will load in a "simulation mode" with default settings.
-This is intended for preview and demonstration purposes, as features that rely on accessing your local file system (like running tasks or cloning repositories) are not available.
+When the application is run in a standard